dallaylaen/arrow-sm-js/README.md

 Only after this last callback, the state is updated.
 Exception in any of the above functions interrupts the transition and is thrown back to the user.

+# Bugs and caveats

+* An ArrowSM instance may be bound to different objects, however, all such bound instance will share the same state.
+This MAY change in the future.

+* New states can be added after an instance was created, and will then affect the behavior of existing instance.
+This MAY change in the future.

+* Bug reports and patches welcome.

+# Copyright and license

+Copyright (c) 2019 Konstantin S. Uvarin `<khedin@cpan.org>`.

+This program is free software available under the MIT license.